Festive Food Waste: Why and How to Avoid it

 4. Make sure your storage equipment is working properly

-When you have stocked your refrigerators and freezers with holiday food, the last thing you need is your ‘fridge breaking down or not cooling efficiently.
-So make sure your storage equipment has been serviced and working optimally before you get hit with the holiday rush.
+When you have stocked your refrigerators and freezers with festive food, the last thing you need is your fridge breaking down or not cooling efficiently.
+So make sure your storage equipment has been serviced and working optimally before you get hit with the Christmas rush.

 5. Rethink food labels